-Wood Creek Water District 2020 Water Quality Report
+Wood Creek Water District 2021 Water Quality Report

-Manager: Donta Evans CCR Contact: Juh-Rawn Napier PWSID: KY0630477 Address: PO Box 726 London, KY 40741 Phone: 606-878-9420 Meetings: Water District Office / 2nd Monday each month at 3:00 PM
+Manager:Donta EvansCCR Contact: Juh-Rawn NapierPWSID:KY0630477Address:PO Box 726 London, KY 40741Phone:606-878-9420

+Meetings: Water District Office / 2nd Monday each month at 3:00 PM

 Our source of water is surface water from Wood Creek Lake.
 Wood Creek Water District withdraws water from the lake for processing at the water treatment plant which is then distributed to our customers.
 A susceptibility analysis of Wood Creek Lake indicates that that the overall likelihood of contamination is moderate.
 The contaminants of highest concern include pesticide & fertilizer application, fuel & chemical transportation along roadways that transect the Wood Creek watershed and domestic wastewater discharges.
 The presence of excessive nutrients (nitrogen & phosphate) from fertilizer and wastewater discharge is of concern.
 These chemicals not only degrade water quality but are a nutrient source for algae.
 The impact of algal growth on drinking water can range from taste & odor problems to forming harmful algal blooms that produce neurotoxins.
 The Wood Creek Water District created a Wastewater Division in 2000 to mitigate nutrient loading by install sanitary sewer lines.
 In addition to reducing wastewater discharges, the wastewater system provides homeowners an option from conventional septic systems while increasing property value.
 Wood Creek continually seeks funding to provide wastewater coverage to the entire watershed.
 Activities and land use within the watershed is monitored for changes that can pose potential risks to your drinking water.
+Under certain circumstances contaminants could be released that would pose challenges to water treatment or even get into your drinking water.
 These activities, and how they are conducted, are of interest to the entire community because they potentially affect your health and the cost of treating your water.
 The complete Source Water Assessment Summary for Laurel County is available for inspection at the Cumberland Valley Area Development District office.